gusprojects008/MapasMentais/markdowns/english.md

   - **Conjunctions**: They link sentences or words, indicating relationships of meaning between them, e.g: but, because, and, although, or.
   - **Article**: Determine a noun, e.g: the, a.
   - **Interjection**: Expresses a emotion, e.g: ouch!, wow!.

+> In english, adjectives usually come before the noun! for example: red apple, beautiful house, a strange noise, etc...

 ---